 Fitting that her birth name, Hrisafie means gold in English: to know her was to see that Chrysi truly had a heart of gold.
 Chrysi was 97.

 Chrysi is survived by her son, Michael (Dorothy), daughter, Anna (Nicholas), 7 grandchildren; Demetrios (Nancy) Hadgis, Sophocles (Renee) Sophocles, Hrisafie Hadgis, Alexandra (Alfredo) Ruggiero, George Sophocles, Michael (Kristin) Hadgis, Nicholas (Meghan) Sophocles —each claims to be her favorite—and 8 great-grandchildren; Cassandra, Michael and Eleni Sophocles, Alexandra and Nicholas Hadgis, Michael and James Hadgis, Alfredo Ruggiero.
 She will be deeply missed by her family, friends, churches, and communities.

 Viewing and funeral services will be held on August 27th at 10 and 11am at St. Luke Greek Orthodox Church, 35 N. Malin Rd.
 Broomall, PA.
 The luncheon (Makaria) will take place at the Waynesborough Country Club in Paoli.

 In lieu of flowers, memorial contributions may be made to St. Luke Greek Orthodox Church, 35 N. Malin Rd.
 Broomall, PA or to St. Demetrios Greek Orthodox Church, 57 Brown St. Weston, MA 02493.

-To send flowers to Hrisafie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hrisafie M. Sophocles, please visit our floral store.